pawelabrams/url-shortener/README.md

 Use `docker-compose up --build` to build the project for the first time and run it.
 To deploy it, steps described in the ApiPlatform https://api-platform.com/docs/deployment/ should be taken.

+When accessing the application for the first time in dev mode, there will be an error regarding a self-signed certificate.
+In prod, a bought certificate or a free (eg. Let's Encrypt) one should be used.

 The following addresses should be used to interact with the shortener:

 | verb | address                              | description                                |